A Century of Tradition:

 From Field to Fairgrounds (1905–1930s)

 The fair’s origins trace back to 1905, when local farmers formed the Menominee Range Agricultural Society to create a new fair in Dickinson County.
 The first fairs were hosted in downtown Norway and quickly became regional highlights.
 By 1910, the fair moved to its permanent home, with community volunteers helping clear land and construct buildings.
+By the 1920s, the fair featured horse racing, livestock competitions, motorcycle races, and fireworks.
+In 1929–30, Dickinson County joined with Marinette County, Wisconsin, for a landmark joint fair, drawing record crowds and strengthening cross-county bonds.

 Surviving Challenges, Celebrating Resilience (1940s–1960s)